-- (g) accurately forecasting the municipality's cash flow requirements;

-- (h) timing of in- and outflow of cash;

-- (i) recognising the time value of money;

-- taking any other action that avoids locking up money unnecessarily and inefficiently, such as managing inventories to the minimum level necessary for efficient and effective programme delivery, and selling surplus or under utilised assets; and

-- (k) avoiding bank overdrafts.
+- (g) accurately forecasting the municipality's cash flow requirements; - (h) timing of in- and outflow of cash; - recognising the time value of money; - taking any other action that avoids locking up money unnecessarily and inefficiently, such as managing inventories to the minimum level necessary for efficient and effective programme delivery, and selling surplus or under utilised assets; and - (k) avoiding bank overdrafts. - (I) ensuring that duties are segregated in such a manner that the risk of error or fraud is mitigated to a level as considered reasonable by management.